 - 1. A detailed stock-take excel table that lists CGIAR innovations (see definitions below and guidance document here) - 2.
 At least two rounds of nationally representative household panel survey data (over a 6-year period) generating estimates of adoption of CGIAR-related agricultural innovations. - 3.
 At least two summary reports (one for each three-year contract) that describe and contextualize the data generated from the survey described in 2. - 4.
-An impact evaluation plan (after the second year) based on information learned about the datasets, candidate innovations, context, and potential sources of exogenous variation (experimental or quasi-experimental).
+An impact evaluation plan (after the third year) derived from pilot research carried out through the grant, or analysis of the data collected in 2 along with other secondary data.
 The proposed impact evaluation should focus on CGIAR-related agricultural innovations, and it should use rigorous tools for causal inference. - 5.
-At the end of year six, at least one research paper that either exploits the multiple rounds of panel data, or leverages additional sources of variation (experimental or quasiexperimental) to estimate the impact of a particular CGIARrelated agricultural innovation.
+At the end of year six, at least one research paper that leverages the panel structure of the data and/or additional sources of variation (experimental or quasi-experimental) to estimate the impact of a particular CGIAR-related agricultural innovation.